Duke Energy maintains a list of approved contractors for their incentive programs. These contractors are called Trade Allies.

 Trade Ally status means the contractor has registered with Duke Energy and agreed to the program’s terms.
 It doesn’t mean Duke Energy endorses the quality of their work.

 Before booking any installer for a job where you plan to claim a Duke Energy incentive, confirm they’re a Trade Ally for that specific program.
 Ask directly: “Are you a Duke Energy Trade Ally for PowerPair?” or “Are you registered for the Charger Prep Credit?”
+For PowerPair, also ask whether Duke has confirmed a reservation or remaining application path for your address.
 A contractor who does this work regularly will know immediately.
 If they have to check, that’s reasonable.
 If they’re not familiar with the question, find a different contractor.

 Common questions